ptabriz/ICC_2017_Workshop/README.md

 ### Generating 4 copies of the surface and viewpoint spheres

 * Select DSM object and press `Shift + D` or `ctrl+c` , `ctrl+v` to make a copy of the object , you should see the example1_dsm.001 in the outliner
-* Select the "example1_dsm1"
+* Select the "example1_dsm001"
-* While Holding shift key select "Sphere_1" from outline to select both DSM and corresponding Sphere
+* While holding shift key select "Sphere_1" from outline to select both DSM and corresponding Sphere
 * go to __Properties Editor__ > __Object__ (cube icon)
 * In the __Transform__ section > __Location__ > __X:__ type *750* to move the duplicated surface 750 meters to the east
 * Create another copy of the DSM , put -750 for Y parameter to move the duplicate surface 750 meters to the south